4 DUI Mistakes You Should Not Make!

 The goal of this questioning is twofold: first, officers want to see if you will simply admit to drinking, and if you do, you have just handed them evidence against you; second, cops will want to assess whether you appear to be sober versus drunk based on how you are speaking, your appearance, etc.

-So, don’t help a cop make a case against you by offering up info that you were drinking before driving.
+So, don’t make the first of many DUI mistakes and don’t help a cop make a case against you by offering up info that you were drinking before driving.
 While you shouldn’t lie, you also shouldn’t do anything to directly incriminate yourself if you can help it.

 Did you know that you are legally permitted to refuse field sobriety testing and that you won’t incur any automatic penalties for doing so?
 Many drivers are NOT aware of this fact and make the mistake of submitting to this testing and, in doing so, giving cops more evidence against them (regarding impairment).
 While there can be ways to refute “failures” of field sobriety testing later, it’s generally better to sidestep this altogether by refusing this testing if or when there may be little chances of passing.